dotocan/posts-app/README.md

  - Dedicated Loading component, perhaps a skeleton
  - Dedicated Error component for smaller errors, like an issue with loading post comments.
  - Dedicated EmptyState component, when there are 0 blog posts
- - Add Storybook as a tool for documenting and showcasing components